Violet Hensley: Later life

+Due to failing vision, Hensley stopped making complete fiddles later in life, but kept making parts in the process, and also teaching others the craft and playing.
 In 2014, Hensley published her autobiography Whittlin' and Fiddlin' My Own Way: The Violet Hensley Story.
 It was co-authored by the American actor and musician Randall Franks.
-She turned 100 years old on 21 October 2016, making her a centenarian.
-At the age of 105, she contracted COVID-19, although her symptoms were mild.
-As of October 2025, she is 109 years old.
+Hensley turned 100 years old on October 21, 2016, making her a centenarian.